• Skip to content

 My role

-Based in Eastbourne, I have been at the University of Brighton for 11 years and have previously led our primary school project work, taking Professor C Gull into local schools.
-I also chair the NEON primary working group, which brings together widening participation professionals from all over the UK.
+I have been at the University of Brighton for 14 years.
+I oversee the evaluation work the team conducts for our outreach projects and I am currently working with the team to develop new programmes to help support school partners to raise attainment.
+I also chair the NEON primary working group, which brings together widening participation professionals from all over the UK

 My background